martinqt/GitExtensionsDoc/source/commit.rst

 It is also possible to add changes to your last commit by checking the ``Amend Commit`` checkbox.
 This can be very useful when you forgot some changes.
 This function rewrites history; it deletes the last commit and commits it again including the added changes.
-Make sure you only use ``Amend Commit`` when the commit is not yet published to other developers.
+Make sure you only use ``Amend Commit`` when the commit is not yet published to a remote repository.

 There is a built-in spelling checker that checks the commit message.
 Incorrectly spelled words are underlined with a wavey red line.
 Right-click on the misspelled word to choose the correct spelling or choose one of the other options.